pkp/pkp-docs/_includes/cards/dev/rest-api.md

 ### [REST API Usage Guide](/dev/api)

-Helpful hints and complete technical references for using OJS 3's REST API.
+Technical documentation for using the REST API in OJS.
 [View Now](/dev/api)

 ---